 9 Tips for Success as College Goes Online

-With so many colleges opting for a virtual fall semester, many students will find themselves taking classes at home this year.
-And some may end up making that shift at the very last minute.
+With some colleges opting for a virtual semester, many students will find themselves taking classes at home this year.
 Distance learning looks different than sitting in a college classroom or lecture hall surrounded by a sea of peers, and some students may find the virtual environment challenging.
-The tips below can help any college student stay motivated and organized throughout the months of online learning ahead.
+The tips below can help any college student stay motivated and organized throughout their time in a virtual environment.

 - Set up your space.
 Whether you're in your childhood bedroom, a friend's dining room table, or a campus apartment, establish a dedicated space where you can attend class and study.
 This can be hard if you're living in a small space with several other remote learners and workers, but if you can find some room at a table or desk with a comfortable chair, you're on your way.